cville/conduct/README.md

 Notes:

 * By supporting alternative narratives, shame no one for making a mistake.
-* Address malice swiftly and with force.
+* Address malice swiftly and assertively.
 * Unpack issues privately where possible.
 * Speak publicly to make clear to others that the conduct is indeed _misconduct_ or is otherwise being evaluated as such.